 Things to do in Koh Chang: Zip-line high over the jungle

-Intrepid adventure lovers on a backpacking Thailand trip will enjoy the opportunity to spend the day zip lining through the jungle in Koh Chang.
+This is one of the best Thai islands for backpackers who love adventure.
+You will enjoy the opportunity to spend the day zip lining through the jungle in Koh Chang.

 As you navigate higher and higher, you start to zip line high over the trees.
 Personally, this terrified me, but if you’re not scared of heights you will find this exhilarating!